garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 around the USA.
 I feel like I can see that messaging infiltrate people - including myself.
-The book generally encourages a positive outlook for the sake of your own happiness.
+The book generally encourages a positive outlook for the sake of your happiness.
 Similar to what I said about stress
-- that I've let moments slip by - it feels like having a generally positive attitude out to help us live in the moment and enjoy life more.
-I think that our attitude toward a sitaution likely has a heavy influence on the situation.
+- that I've let moments slip by - it feels like having a generally positive attitude helps us live in the moment and enjoy life more.
+I think that our attitude toward a situation likely has a heavy influence on the situation.

 ### finding your ikigai